surma/rollup-plugin-off-main-thread/README.md

 # rollup-plugin-loadz0r

-An ill-named rollup plugin that makes code splitting “just work”, even with workers.
+An ill-named rollup plugin so you can use `import()` in every browser, even in workers.

 ```
 $ npm install --save rollup-plugin-loadz0r